barringtb-hash/Exact-Virtual-Assistant-for-Project-Management/docs/API.md

   {
     "messages": [
       { "role": "user", "content": "Project kickoff notes..." }
-    ],
-    "attachments": [
-      {
-        "name": "Vision Brief",
-        "mimeType": "application/pdf",
-        "text": "Trimmed file contents..."
-      }
     ]
   }
   ```
 - **Response** – JSON object whose keys align with `templates/charter.schema.json` (falls back to raw string when parsing fails).
 - **Notes**
-  - Prepends the system prompt from `templates/extract_prompt.txt`.
-When attachments are present, the handler builds a leading block where each entry becomes `### {name}\n{text}` before the base prompt so the model reads attachment context first.
-  - `attachments` is optional.
-Each object must include a `text` field (trimmed to ~20k characters before submission), along with descriptive `name`/`mimeType` metadata that mirrors the upload.
+  - Prepends the system prompt from `templates/extract_prompt.txt` and forwards the provided chat history to the model.
+Inline any supporting file text directly inside the chat `messages` payload if you need the model to reference it.
   - Use the response as input to validation/rendering endpoints.

 ## Charter validation – `POST /api/charter/validate`